Garlic oil: Potential adverse effects

 Common adverse effects of consuming garlic, garlic oil, and garlic supplements are breath and body odor, abdominal pain, nausea, vomiting, and other symptoms of gastrointestinal disorders.
 Garlic oil consumption may have anticoagulant effects in some people, causing bleeding, and may interfere with prescription drugs.

-Health research

-Garlic oil has been assessed in laboratory and preliminary clinical research for its potential to affect human health, with inconclusive results, as of 2016.

 Garlic-flavored oil

 Garlic-flavored oil is produced and used for cooking and seasoning purposes, and is sometimes used as an ingredient in seasoning mixtures.
 This differs from essential garlic oil, and typically involves the use of chopped, macerated or crushed garlic placed in various vegetable oils to flavor the oil.